Azure/Industrial-IoT/docs/deploy/howto-install-iot-edge.md

 ...
 ```

-These tags can also be created as part of an Azure Device Provisioning (DPS) enrollment.
+The tags can also be created as part of an Azure Device Provisioning (DPS) enrollment.
 An example of the latter can be found in `/deploy/scripts/dps-enroll.ps1`.

 ### Unmanaged Industrial IoT Edge